Week-by-week guide to pregnancy

 Don't eat for two!
 Eat for you.
 You don't need any extra calories until the third trimester, which starts in week 28.
 Try to eat healthily, with plenty of fresh fruit and veg, and avoid processed, fatty and salty foods.
 You may be able to get free milk, fruit and veg through the Healthy Start scheme.

-Meet a friend – this might seem like a luxury when there's always so much to do, but your wellbeing is important too, and being sociable is good for your mental health.
-If you don't know many people, then try making the effort at an antenatal class, where some women make friends for life.
+Call a friend – connecting and being sociable with other people is important for your mental wellbeing.
+If you don't know many people, try chatting to someone at an online antenatal class.
 Chat about your symptoms, swap mocktail recipes… or just have a laugh and get your happy hormones working overtime!